Split Computing and Early Exiting for Deep Learning Applications: Survey and Research Challenges: Early Exiting: A Survey

 \citet{wang2019dynexit} focus on training methods for \glspl{dnn} with an early exit and observes that prior \gls{ee} approaches suffered from the burden of manually tuning balancing weights of early exit losses to find a good trade-off between computational complexity and overall accuracy.
 To address this problem, the authors propose a strategy to dynamically adjust the loss weights for the ResNet models they consider. \citet{li2019improved} and \citet{phuong2019distillationbased} introduce multiple early exits to \gls{dnn} models and apply knowledge distillation to each of the early exits as students, using their final classifiers as teacher models.
 Similar to other studies, the \glspl{dnn} with early exits are designed to finish inference for ``easy'' samples by early sub-classifiers based on confidence thresholds defined beforehand.

-{\bf Inference approaches}
+\subsection{Inference approaches}

 \citet{yang2020resolution} leverage \gls{ee} strategies for multi-scale inputs, and propose an approach to classify ``easy'' samples with smaller neural models.
 Different from prior studies, their proposed approach scales up the input image (use higher-resolution image as input), depending on the classification difficulty of the sample. \citet{laskaridis2020spinn} design a distributed inference system that employs synergistic device-cloud computation for collaborative inference, including an \gls{ee} strategy (referred to as progressive inference in their work). \citet{xing2020early} apply \gls{ee} strategies to quality enhancement tasks and propose a resource-efficient blind quality enhancement approach for compressed images.
 By identifying ``easy'' samples in the tasks, they dynamically process input samples with/without early exits. \citet{zeng2019boomerang} combine \gls{ee} and \gls{sc} approaches, and propose a framework named Boomerang, which is designed to automate end-to-end \gls{dnn} inference planning for IoT scenarios; they introduce multiple early exits in AlexNet~\cite{krizhevsky2012imagenet}.
 Their proposed framework profiles the model to decide its partition (splitting) point.
-In addition to introducing and training bottleneck points for object detector, \citet{matsubara2020neural} introduce a \emph{neural filter} in an early stage of the head-distilled Keypoint R-CNN model.
-Similarly to \gls{ee} frameworks, the filter identifies pictures without objects of interest and trigger termination of the execution before the output of the bottleneck is forwarded.
-Many studies on gls{ee} for \gls{cv} tasks publish their source code to ensure replicability of their work.